JulijaJermolajeva/tindog-website/README.md

 # tindog-website
-Dr. Angela Yu_The Complete 2022 Web Development Bootcamp_Project.
-Website with a Pricing features.
+My Project of creating a website with a pricing features.
+(Udemy /The Complete 2022 Web Development Bootcamp_Project( Dr. Angela Yu)